xmartlabs/Bender/Documentation/Importing.md

 [Exporting a model]: #exporting-a-model
-[Importing a model in Palladium]: #importing-a-model-in-bender
+[Importing a model in Bender]: #importing-a-model-in-bender
 [Default `TFConverter` and limitations]: #default-tfconverter-and-limitations
 [Adding custom Optimizers]: #custom-optimizer
 [Adding custom mappers (and layers)]: #custom-mappers